plone/training/dexterity.rst

      </action>
     </object>

-* restart Plone
+* Restart Plone.
-* install ploneconf.site
+* Install ploneconf.site.
 * Go to the ZMI and look at the definition of the new type in ``portal_types``.
 * Test the type by adding an object or editing one of the old ones.
 * Look at how the talks are presented in the browser.

-Now let's see if we can't improve the default view.
+Now let's see if we can improve the default view.
 To do this we first need to learn about templates.

 .. seealso::